vbifonixor/npm-frontend-boilerplate/readme.md

 - Install dependencies

-		npm install # Also creates ./dist folder, and builds files in the first place
+		npm install # Also builds files in the first place

 - Run a development server